onosendi/immutable-fp/README.md

 # immutable-ext
-fantasyland extensions for immutablejs
+Fantasy Land extensions for immutablejs

 # Install
-`npm install immutable-ext`
+`npm install immutable-fp`

 # What is this?